instructure/canvas-lms/doc/api/lti_window_post_message.md

 ## lti.setUnloadMessage

-Sets a message to be shown in a browser dialog before page closes (ie "Do you really want to leave this page?")
+Sets a message to be shown in a browser dialog before the page closes (ie "Do you really want to leave this page?")

 **Required properties:**